 An artist's concept of Mani the Prophet

 Mani sent disciples to Egypt, and he traveled as far west as the border of the Roman Empire to strongholds of Mithra worship, where he tried to associate himself with Mithraism.
 Mithraism – believed to have originated among the Hindus – had been popular among the Parthians and had grown in Mesopotamia, Armenia and northwestern Persia during the first centuries BCE and CE.
 Mani had heated discussions with Mithraic priests, and he strengthened the Mithraism in his doctrine.

 Mani believed that his views were the most advanced and the sum and perfection of all religious wisdom.
-With worldly knowledge having become a greater part of religious thought, this included Mani's positions on the origins of the universe, anthropology, history, botany, zoology and geography.
+With worldly knowledge having become a greater part of religious thought, this included positions on the origins of the universe, anthropology, history, botany, zoology and geography.
 Like the Zoroastrians and Zurvanites his movement had an encyclopedia.
 He proclaimed belief in the Buddha and acknowledged the god of the Zoroastrians.
 He proclaimed belief in Jesus Christ and that he had taken the best of the New Testament and cleansed it of accretions and falsifications.
 And, like the Christian Marcion, he rejected Judaism's Old Testament.

 Mani saw himself in agreement with the Zoroastrian belief that the universe was in a battle between the forces of good and the forces of evil.
 But where Zoroastrians saw their god Mazda as stronger than the force of evil, Mani held that the forces of evil dominated the world and that redemption – the triumph of good – would come only with a determined struggle by a select group of devotees.
 Mani saw the eating of flesh as the first great sin of Adam and Eve (Gehmurd and Murdiyanag).
 And he believed that redemption for humanity would come by abstaining from eating meat and by fasting.
 He taught that someday a final purification would occur, that the earth would be destroyed, that the damned would collect into a cosmic clod of dirty matter and that the kingdom of goodness and light would separate from the kingdom of evil and darkness.
 This, he claimed, would come as the result of people rejecting evil.

 Mani organized his followers into three groups.
 The first group was called The Elect.
 The Elect lived ascetically and devoted themselves to redemption: to separating the kingdoms of light and darkness by living as purely as possible, living ascetically, and by fasting on Sundays and Mondays.
 They ate mainly fruit and drank fruit juice, believing that fruit contained many light particles, that water was not heavenly like fruit juice because it was simply matter.
-In the pursuit of redemption, the Elect was forbidden to eat or to uproot plants, to cut down any tree or kill any animal, and, like Buddhist monks, the Elect was obliged to follow complete sexual abstinence and marriage.
+In the pursuit of redemption the Elect was forbidden to eat or to uproot plants, to cut down any tree or kill any animal, and, like Buddhist monks, the Elect was obliged to follow complete sexual abstinence and marriage.

-Mani's second group was an accommodation with worldly realities.
+Mani's second group was a compromise or accommodation with worldly realities.
 This group was called the Hearers.
 They followed Mani's teachings but they also did what was forbidden for the Elect: they worked in the making of food, and they had sex and created children.
 They furnished the elect with food and drink, led a normal life, even eating meat, but they were obliged to fast on Sunday, and like the Elect they observed an entire month of fasting prior to the principle feast of the year: the Bema festival.

-Copyright © 1998-2011 by Frank E. Smitha. reserved.
+Copyright © 1998-2018 by Frank E. Smitha. reserved.